blueberrygarden/Turtlebot_Voice_Control/README.md

-# Demos: speech recognition and voice control of Turtlebot3_waffle_pi
+# Demo: Speech recognition and voice control of Turtlebot3_waffle_pi
-`Remind:make sure your PC or robot has been equipped with Microphone, and working well.`
+`Remind:make sure your PC or robot has been equipped with Microphone, and works well.`
 ### Usage

 ### Preparation